valkey-io/valkey-doc/topics/modules-intro.md

 misusing must be pretty explicit):

     size_t len;
-    char *ptr = RedisModule_CallReplyStringPtr(reply,&len);
+    char *ptr = ValkeyModule_CallReplyStringPtr(reply,&len);

 If the reply type is not a string or an error, NULL is returned.

-RedisCallReply objects are not the same as module string objects (RedisModuleString types).
+ValkeyCallReply objects are not the same as module string objects (ValkeyModuleString types).
 However sometimes you may need to pass replies of type string or integer, to API functions expecting a module string.

 When this is the case, you may want to evaluate if using the low level